 In my second breath, I started… “YOU WOULD NOT BELIEVE-THE WEIRDEST THING EVER…”

 “I ran as fast as I could, I’m wearing heels, and you know how the floors are slippery tile-I was running the entire way.”
 Anne, “Yes…” continuously laughing.
 “I entered CVS and quickly read the signs above the aisles, making my way to where I instinctively assumed pregnancy tests would be located, in the back near the condoms.
 I found the test and ran back to the front of the store to the registers to pay for it.
 The clerk, who saw me enter, watched and obviously heard me loudly running around in my heels in the otherwise empty store.
 She could probably hear my pounding heart, too, as she blipped the box over the scanner; it made the (BINK) noise in the silence left by my currently quiet heels while I stood in front of her, jiggling my leg as I impatiently waited.
-We made eye contact briefly as she quietly whispered, ‘that will be $6.95.’”
-Anne was laughing harder with each detail, especially as I paused for dramatic effect before making the BINK sound.
-I continued, “I threw money at her, grabbed my purchase, and ran once again, clopping in my heels to the back of the empty store past where I found the test, to the restrooms.
-And…well, you… I’m here on the toilet talking to you now.”
+We made eye contact briefly as she quietly whispered, ‘that will be $6.95.’
+I don’t know why she was so quiet (pause as I the theorize) but anyway…” Anne was laughing harder with each detail, especially as I paused for dramatic effect before making the BINK sound.
+I continued, “I threw money at her, grabbed my purchase, and ran once again, slipping and sliding, clopping in my heels to the back of the empty store past where I found the test, to the restrooms.
+And…well, you kn… I’m here on the toilet talking to you now.”

 I felt so much better after unloading all of that to Anne and laughing in that filthy bathroom.
 I washed my hands twice and calmly walked out of the store a much different woman than I had entered.
-I retraced my steps the long way back to my car in a completely different and elevated mood.
+I retraced my steps the long way back to my car in a completely brighter, elevated mood.
 It’s fine.
 This is going to be a piece of cake.
+I thought.

 Nine months go by slowly…